troyraen/DM-in-Stars/largeLH/main.md

 - [ ]  Why is eps_grav == 0 in run \_dedt_gold?

 - [ ]  Which energy scheme should I use?

+- [ ]  Given that MS lifetimes results are different and the runs are taking a lot longer, need to decide how many models to re-run.

 -----------------------------------------------------------------------------